gengandrew/Dynamic_Personal_Website/README.md

 ## Project Description

-A Boilerplate for React-Redux project with a mySQL backend.
+Second Verison of my personal webpage.
+Made using the React Framework and a mySQL backend.

 ## Available Scripts